jhsu802701/tutorial-rails-omniauth/03-login.md

 git checkout master
 git pull
 ```
 * Enter the command "sh heroku.sh".
-You won't be able to login from Facebook or Google just yet.
-(The next chapter will take care of this.)
+In your production site, you won't be able to login from Facebook or Google just yet.
+(You will take care of this in the next chapter.)